attrayeec/attrayeec.github.io/_pages/about.md

 - **Op-ed: Lessons from an International Student in Regulatory Affairs** [\[link\]](https://huntnewsnu.com/76177/editorial/op-eds/op-ed-lessons-from-an-international-student-in-regulatory-affairs/)

-- **Transformative Impact: My Journey with ISPE from Aspiring Student to Emerging Professional** ([\[link\]](https://www.ispeboston.org/transformative-impact-my-journey-with-ispe-from-aspiring-student-to-emerging-professional/)
+- **Transformative Impact: My Journey with ISPE from Aspiring Student to Emerging Professional** [\[link\]](https://www.ispeboston.org/transformative-impact-my-journey-with-ispe-from-aspiring-student-to-emerging-professional/)

-- **From Concept to Care: Navigating Across the Regulatory Framework in HealthTech - E05 - The Doc Suit** ([\[link\]](https://www.youtube.com/watch?v=NrRpgsObegE&feature=youtu.be)
+- **From Concept to Care: Navigating Across the Regulatory Framework in HealthTech - E05 - The Doc Suit** [\[link\]](https://www.youtube.com/watch?v=NrRpgsObegE&feature=youtu.be)

----

-Awards
-====

 **ADI Silver Impact Award**
 - Company award for exceptional and consistent contributions to ADI.

 **Quality Rookie of the Year Award, 2025**
-- Industry award by [\[Quality Magazine]](https://www.qualitymag.com/nominate-quality-rookie-of-the-year) to recognize an individual with one to five years of experience in the industry who has contributed to the quality profession.
+- Industry award by Quality Magazine [\link\](https://www.qualitymag.com/nominate-quality-rookie-of-the-year) to recognize an individual with one to five years of experience in the industry who has contributed to the quality profession.

 ---